OUR SERVICES & PROGRAMS

 Since child abuse affects the whole family, the services provided at CACCB are available at no cost to every child and their non-offending family members.
 CACCB's Therapy team works with each family to determine the best treatment options.

-If you are interested in our on-site Therapy Program, please contact email@example.com.
+If you are interested in our on-site Therapy Program, please contact our Clinical Director at email@example.com.

 Successful prosecution of child abuse cases begin with a thorough investigation.